MartinStuwe/IA_GeomatesAgent/README.md

 Additionally, [SBCL](https://sbcl.org) as LISP compiler is required.
 If you have ACT-R installed, you probably already have SBCL.

+Alternatively, you may use the provided Dockerfile to run the game in a virtual environment (tested only on machines with x86 processor).

-### Windows
+### Docker
-You may experience issues compiling box2d and need to use linux virtualization.
-Download [Docker](https://www.docker.com) and use the provided Dockerfile to run the game environment by <pre><code>docker run -p 8000:8000 -p 45678:45678 geomates:latest sbcl --script geomates.lisp</code></pre>.
-Note that you cannot provide own levels or change game parameters.
+Download [Docker](https://www.docker.com) and use the provided Dockerfile to build the game environment by <pre><code>docker build -t geomates:latest .</code></pre> (this may take a while, but is only required once).
+Then use <pre><code>docker run -p 8000:8000 -p 45678:45678 geomates:latest sbcl --script geomates.lisp</code></pre> to run the game.
+Note that you cannot provide own levels or change game parameters unless you modify the Docker container.

+### Windows using MSVC
+Follow the instructions for building below but use the Windows specific Makefile provided for building the library (thanks, Jendrik!).
+Note that you must adopt the path names inside the Makefile!

+Note that Telnet is usually shipped with Windows, but it requires extra steps to activate it.

 ### Linux
 Just follow the instructions for building below.
 In case you don't have clang installed, change the compiler to gcc in the Makefile.